apache/spark/docs/running-on-yarn.md

   <td><code>spark.driver.cores</code></td>
   <td>1</td>
   <td>
-    Number of cores to use for the YARN Application Master in cluster mode.
+    Number of cores used by the driver in YARN cluster mode.
+    Since the driver is run in the same JVM as the YARN Application Master in cluster mode, this also controls the cores used by the YARN AM.
-    In client mode, use <code>spark.yarn.am.cores</code> instead.
+    In client mode, use <code>spark.yarn.am.cores</code> to control the number of cores used by the YARN AM instead.
   </td>
 </tr>
 <tr>